-Online discount brokers started right here in the tri-state area when a new breed of tech-savvy entrepreneurs marry tech with real estate brokerage.
+Online discount brokers started in the tri-state area when a new breed of tech-savvy entrepreneurs married tech with real estate brokerage.

 YHD/Foxtons “2% Commissions”YHD/Foxtons “2% Commissions”

-One smart billboard and even featured the headline “Mine’s Smaller Than Yours.
+One smart billboard even featured the headline “Mine’s Smaller Than Yours.
 2% Commission.”
 This ad campaign’s response was so overwhelming that YHD.com’s website and call center crashed during the first week.
-While the advertising targeted home sellers, buyers were the majority of calls to that call center.
+While the advertising targeted home sellers, buyers were most calls to that call center.